 2.2 Book a written examination

 If your application is successful, the ADC will issue you with a Written examination authorisation letter.
-This letter contains instructions on how to book your examination venue through the Pearson VUE booking system and when the booking period will open.
+This letter contains information on the opening of your booking period and instructions on how to book your examination venue through the Pearson VUE booking system.

 At the beginning of the booking period Pearson VUE will email authorised candidates an Authorisation to test email.
 This email provides login details for the Pearson VUE system and describes the process for booking an examination venue.
 Examination dates and venues will be available via the booking system.